top of page

 Updated: Feb 15, 2023

-In this article I’ll discuss what the current research shows with regards to:
+In this article, I’ll discuss what the current research shows with regards to:

-Here's a video where I discuss this:
+Here's a video where I also discuss this:

 Relative Energy Deficiency in Sport (RED-S)